maciap/network_analysis/README.md

 In particular, not only the complete but also a reduced version of the data set are taken into account.
 The user is allowed to choose the data to be analysed.

+## Procedures
+> * Exercise 1:
+First of all, through the function 'choose data' the user is allowed to choose whether to load full or reduced json file.
+Then the function ‘import data’ import the file chosen by the user.
+By the ‘create graph’ this rawdata is elaborated and a graph like structure is obtained from it, having as weight of  edges the Jaccard distance between the nodes.
+In order to obtain the graph, the following procedure is used.
+It is necessary to iterate through all the authors of the entire collection of publications.
+In case a new author is found, a vertex is created and its attributes are initialized.
+At each iteration, moreover, the attributes are updated.
+Once, the vertices have been defined, it is possible to connect them by edges as previously explained.
+The strategy adopted involves defining a nested list in which every inner array contains the author ids associated with a given publication.
+Each distinct combination of researchers in any inner list is connected by an edge, properly weighted.
+Using the library function of networkx, we retrieve information on the graph. (nx.info())

+> * Exercise 2:
+After a conference id is taken as input from the user, a list of authors who participated to the conference is built and used to create a subgraph (using subgraph method from networkx library).
+Then, by calling the ‘compute centrality measures’ function on the obtained subgraph we assign to dict_dc, dict_close, dict_bet, dict_eig respectively the values of degree, closeness, betweenness and eigenvector centrality.
+Through ’centrality measures plot’, for each centrality measure, strip plot and bar chart are plotted.
+Acting  on these centrality dictionaries, ‘scatter plot matrix’ function shows the pairwise relationships between these centrality measures.
+And the ‘draw violins’ function gives the violin plots if there are at least 15 different values for a given measure.
+Calling the ‘bar plot degree’ on the subgraph we obtain a bar plot having in x-axis the degrees and in y-axis their respective frequencies.
+For the  second part of the exercise, the user is asked to give an author id and an integer as input, and from those, by calling the ‘hop d’ function a set containing all the author ids up to distance d from the author id given in input is returned.
+With this set, calling again the networkx library function subgraph, a subgraph containing these author ids as nodes is built and then shown by the ‘plot graph’ function.
+The developed algorithm is a recursive one.
+At the first level of the recursion tree, the neighbours of the input node are stored in a set.
+The procedure continues by adding, at each level, the distinct neighbours of the nodes included at the previous step.
+Each time the function is called, d is decreased until the base case is reached, i.e. d=0.

+> * Exercise 3:
+In this part, the user is asked for a target node to calculate the shortest distance from it to Aris.
+Here, in order to calculate it, the usage of the ‘shortestPath’ function implementing a Dijkstra algorithm is needed.
+This function prints out the shortest path weight if the nodes are connected, if not, it prints a message saying whether the target node is actually a part of the graph or the nodes are not connected between each-other.
+Finally, for the last task, with the help of ‘shortestPath all’ function, after the user puts in input a query composed of author ids, this function returns a dictionary where the keys are the nodes of the graph and the values are the weights of the minimum shortest distance between the node and one of the query items.
+Afterwards, a nice printout of the result obtained Is shown.
+The developed algorithm is a recursive one.
+At the first level of the recursion tree, the neighbours of the input node are stored in a set.
+The procedure continues by adding, at each level, the distinct neighbours of the nodes included at the previous step.
+Each time the function is called, d is decreased until the base case is reached, i.e. d=0.

 ## Script descriptions

 1. __`main.py`__: